JasonWandrag/vanilla-user-search/README.md

 - Scroll animations are applied using another `IntersectionObserver` to see which cards are on screen
 - Created a dynamic Neumorphic theme changer, by creating dynamic top and bottom shadows, as well as keeping text legible.
 - Search/Filtering on the `Promise`

+## Live Link

+You can view this project with this link: https://im-proud-of-this.netlify.app/